cazzell/cazzell.github.io/_pages/about.md

   - /about.html
 ---

 This is Seth Cazzell's personal website.
-Currently underdevelopment.
+Currently being developed!